thaiminhpv/google-lightning/README.md

 ## Open multiple links at once

-1. Press u
+1. Press the `u` key
 2. Open as many links as you want via the number keys

-After 400ms from the time you press u, all the links will be opened in new tabs.
+After 400ms from the time you press `u`, all the links pressed will be opened in new tabs.